-And if compared with the Evo Spacesaver, both units have 1725 rpm and has a voltage of 120.
-But for the grind chamber, the Evo Space saver has 34.6 oz. capacity and the Badger 1 has 26 oz. only.
+And if compared with the Evo Spacesaver, both units have 1725 rpm and have a voltage of 120.
+But for the grinding chamber, the Evo Space saver has 34.6 oz. capacity and the Badger 1 has 26 oz. only.
 But there is a large price gap.

 PROS AND CONS

 Coming down to the pros and cons of the Badger 1 unit, here are the conclusions that I gathered about the unit.